London River Thames - Things to See

 Discover the city's iconic landmarks with our guide of things to see on London's River Thames

-The Thames River spans 215 miles and is an iconic landmark of London, flowing through the heart of the city.
+The Thames River in London spans 215 miles and is an iconic landmark of London, flowing through the heart of the city.
 One of the best ways to explore the capital is on a River Bus with Uber Boat by Thames Clippers.
-You’ll see some of the best landmarks and attractions in London along the banks of the river, giving you a unique perspective of the city.
+As you cruise along, you'll catch sight of some of the best landmarks and attractions in London that lie along the banks of the Thames, offering you a unique perspective of the city.

 Don’t forget to pack your camera and look out for the key sights along the way…

 Thames River Roamer

-One of the best ways to see London is with an Uber Boat by Thames Clippers River Roamer ticket, which offers unparalleled views of the city from the water.
-With 23 stops across the length of the river, from Greenwich to Tower Hill, Westminster and the London Eye, you can explore London's great landmarks by river.
+One of the best ways to see London is with an Uber Boat by Thames Clippers River Roamer ticket.
+This service offers unparalleled views of the city from the water.
+With 23 stops across the length of the river, you can take a leisurely cruise from Greenwich Pier to Westminster Pier, stopping at iconic places like Tower Hill and the London Eye.
+Essentially, you get to explore many of London's piers all in one go!

-The boat trips run all year long, with timetables dependent on the season – more services run in the summer months and later into the lighter evenings for that perfect sunset experience.
-You'll have full access to the River Roamer for the day.
-Boats depart every 20 minutes from major piers.
+The boat trips run all year long, with timetables that are dependent on the season – more services run in the summer months and continue later into the lighter evenings, offering you that perfect sunset experience over the London Thames.
+Boats depart every 20 minutes from major piers, making it a flexible way to see London by river.

 Just down from the Houses of Parliament, Westminster Pier is perfect to see a more historic side of London.
 From here you can get a great photo shot of the Houses of Parliament, visit the Household Cavalry Museum and the unmissable UNESCO World Heritage Site, Westminster Abbey.
 The wedding church of Prince William and Kate and the coronation church of the Royal Family since William the Conqueror, it’s one of London’s finest historic attractions and well worth a visit with your London Pass.

 London Eye Pier